iHeslop/FlyTinerary/README.md

 * RapidAPI : Priceline com Provider

 ## Motivation || Inspiration
-Organising a holiday is exciting, but often times the planning is boring and repetitive.
+Organising a holiday is exciting, but often the planning is boring and repetitive.
 FlyTinerary aims to encourage adventure and reduce stress by providing a simple, no fuss UI which graphically visualizes your flights across the globe.
 Having all your flight information in one place and being able to update your flight information with ease, Flytinerary provides a simple, no-fuss approach to air travel.

 ## Requirements
 To run this code locally you will need: